typicalninja/r2-screenshot-worker/README.md

 ### Configuration

-You can configure the worker by modifying the `wrangler.jsonc` file.
-The following environment variables can be changed either in the `wrangler.jsonc` file or through the Cloudflare dashboard:
+The following configuration variables can be changed either in the `wrangler.jsonc` file or through the Cloudflare dashboard:

-- `SECRET_KEY` - Secret used to verify requests
+- `SECRET_KEY` - Secret used to verify requests.
+You should not set this in the `wrangler.jsonc` file directly.
+Instead, use the Cloudflare dashboard to set it as a secret variable. **This key is used to sign requests and should be kept secret.** (you can set it after deploying the worker)
 - `CORS_ORIGIN` - CORS origin to allow; default is * (allows all origins)
 - `BROWSER_USER_AGENT` - User agent string used by the browser
-- `R2_BUCKET_PREFIX` - Prefix for R2 object names; default is `website-screenshot/`
+- `R2_BUCKET_PREFIX` - Prefix for R2 object names; default is `website-screenshot`. do not include a trailing slash.

 ## Example Request

 To capture a screenshot, send a `GET` request to the `/` endpoint with the following query parameters:

 - `url`: (Required) URL to capture
+- `fullPage`: (Optional) Set to true to capture the entire scrollable page
+- `width`: (Optional) Width of the viewport in pixels (default is 1280)
+- `height`: (Optional) Height of the viewport in pixels (default is 800)
 - `expireAt`: 	(Required) Expiration timestamp in milliseconds (UNIX epoch)
 - `sig`: 	(Required) HMAC signature for request validation
-- `fullPage`: (Optional) Set to true to capture the entire scrollable page

 > Note: expireAt only applies during signature validation.
 If the screenshot already exists in R2, it is returned regardless of expiration.